daniel-furman/sft-demos/README.md

 ## Supervised finetuning (SFT) instruction models

+This repo includes barebones demos for SFT of LLMs on a single NVIDIA GPU.

 ### Code assets

 * See the `./sft` folder for finetuning scripts and postprocessing notebooks.